Grizzly bear crossing a stream (Canadian Tourism Commission photo)

 Other businesses with Bear Watching

 Bluewater Adventures offers 'once in a lifetime' wilderness expeditions along the north coast of BC and in Southeast Alaska.
-Our multi-day, live aboard trips explore the remote wilderness of coastal British Columbia and Southeast Alaska.
+Our multi-day, live-aboard trips explore the remote wilderness of coastal British Columbia and Southeast Alaska.
 Travelling with renowned naturalists and our skilled crew aboard 68' expedition yachts we keep watch for whales and other marine mammals, coastal birds and bears, old-growth forests and ancient native villages.
 We focus on animal behaviour, ecology, sustainability and local history.
 Small groups of 12-14 guests ensure quality, informality and a 'hands-on' experience for all aboard.

 Bluewater Adventures adheres to the principals of ecotourism by supporting local communities, promoting conservation, ensuring our practices are low impact, and by providing guests with world-class knowledge about the coast.